andyhansen/blog/_posts/2025/2025-05-21-coaching-questions.md

 There are dozens of lists of coaching questions out there, so if these don’t cover what you are looking for then feel free to dig around a bit more.
 However, having a small list on your mind when you are starting out helps you from getting overwhelmed with too many options.
 Find the ones that work for you and make a shortlist for yourself somewhere that’s easy to reference.

-- **How are you?** Open the conversation without making it too specific to what you have in mind.
+**How are you?** Open the conversation without making it too specific to what you have in mind.

-- **Can you tell me more about that?**
-- **Can you tell me more about ‘x’?** Can be more helpful if there are specific details you’d like to dig into.
+**Can you tell me more about that? / Can you tell me more about ‘x’?** Can be more helpful if there are specific details you’d like to dig into.
 Pair with this paraphrasing for best results.

-- **What do you think is stopping ‘x’ from happening?** Understand their version of the things getting in their way.
+**What do you think is stopping ‘x’ from happening?** Understand their version of the things getting in their way.

-- **What have you tried so far?** Understand what they’ve tried before making suggestions.
+**What have you tried so far?** Understand what they’ve tried before making suggestions.
 They may have already tried what you were going to suggest.

-- **How can I support you?** Offer your support without giving too much direction.
+**How can I support you?** Offer your support without giving too much direction.

 ## Explicit coaching